 At the end of the project, all Eco-E Project members should complete an evaluation for their faculty advisors and submit it to the Bren Projects Team (see Appendix I).
-The Bren Projects Team compiles all comments for anonymity and provides them to faculty only after the final grade for ESM 402D is issued.
+The Bren Projects Team compiles all comments for anonymity and provides them to your faculty advisors only after the final grades for ESM 402D are issued.

-In the event that there are any serious advising problems mid-way through the project, this should be brought to the attention of the Eco-E Project Coordinator or the Assistant Dean for Academic Programs.
-These staff understand and are committed to respecting privacy and anonymity in working with students to try to find solutions to problems.
+In the event that there are any serious advising problems mid-way through the project, this should be brought to the attention of the Bren Projects Team or the Assistant Dean.
+These staff members understand and are committed to respecting privacy and anonymity in working with students to try to find solutions to problems.